 Starter Solution: Trello

 Example Trello Board – Source: Trello

 Trello is a versatile tool that’s well-suited for managing feature requests.
-Feature requests could be added as a column to a product sprint board or a separate Trello board could organize feature requests into columns based on their viability or other attributes.
-Public Trello boards can also help encourage customers to send and vote on ideas.
+Customer feature requests could be added as a column to a product sprint board or a separate Trello board could organize feature requests into columns based on their viability or other attributes.
+Public Trello boards can also help encourage other users to send and vote on ideas.

 While Trello offers many integrations, there’s no good way to limit participation to current customers.
 Public and unlocked Trello boards are accessible to anyone that has access to the link whereas locked boards must be manually updated by team members.